 Why You Should Visit

-The Coles Brook watershed in the Westfield River watershed of the Connecticut River provides unique conservation opportunities based on the combination of intact forests and high-quality rivers and streams.
+Coles Brook is a part of the Westfield River watershed of the Connecticut River and provides unique conservation opportunities based on the combination of intact forests and high-quality rivers and streams.
 This area offers one of the last and best opportunities for large-scale forest and aquatic system conservation in southern New England.
 The Nature Conservancy’s goal is to conserve the integrity of these forests and rivers both to protect the Connecticut River watershed as well as provide connectivity to other forested habitats in the Appalachians.

 From 2005 to present TNC has protected 16 tracts of land that now make up the preserve.
 We actively maintain and manage the land for resilience and to best support the plant and animal species that call it home.